 2 – 2:50 Digital Impact Panel

 Technology continues to change at breakneck speed.
 Universities must stay current to avoid losing potential students to other institutions.
-Join panelists from Jackson State University (Spencer McClenty), Howard University (Dr. Tashni-Ann Dubroy), St. Augustine’s (Angelo Demarcus Williams) and the University of the District of Columbia (Jay Morrow) to learn how they are managing the new digital landscape.
+Join panelists from Jackson State University (Spencer McClenty), Howard University (Dr. Tashni-Ann Dubroy), St. Augustine’s (Demarcus Williams) and the University of the District of Columbia (Jay Morrow) to learn how they are managing the new digital landscape.

 3:00 – 5:00 HBCUgrow 2018 LEAD Awards Reception & Ceremony

 Help us celebrate our 2018 LEAD Awards!
 We will begin with a networking reception featuring National Recording Artists, 5th & York, before presenting awards to the winners in 5 categories.
 Winners were chosen based on the public’s input (50%) and our judges panel (50%).
 Be the first to see and congratulate the winners for: